kiali/kiali.io/content/en/docs/Configuration/_index.md

 weight: 2
 ---

-The pages in this _Configuration_ section describes most available options for managing and customizing your Kiali installation.
+The pages in this _Configuration_ section describe most available options for managing and customizing your Kiali installation.

 Unless noted, it is assumed that you are using the Kiali operator and that you